SAIS-S2S-Technology/Roadmap/Overview.md

 ## Why we exist

 We believe that rapid technological advancements are leading to profound changes in the conduct of global policy.
 Founded near the end of World War II, our graduate school, the [Johns Hopkins Paul H. Nitze School of Advanced International Studies (SAIS)](https://www.sais-jhu.edu/), is committed to supporting and understanding the dynamics of an open and stable world.
-Adapting this commitment to a world shaped by rapdid technological advancements requires an educational environment that is capable of fast reconfiguration and scale.
+Adapting this commitment to a world shaped by rapdid technological advancements requires an educational environment capable of fast reconfiguration and scale.
 Hence, we founded SAIS.Technology S2S.

 Extending this commitment across domains created by recent advances in technology...